nitindhyani178/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-A simple Tic-Tac-Toe game using Python
+A pretty simple Tic-Tac-Toe game using Python and functions only